President Donald Trump has announced that none of the 10 Army based named for Confederate leaders will be renamed on his watch.

 A defense official referred questions on the matter to the White House.

 The Confederacy was an alliance of Southern states that seceded from the rest of the country in an attempt to preserve and expand the institution of slavery.
-They lost.

 The bases are named for the following Confederate officers: Gen. Robert E. Lee, Gen. Braxton Bragg, Gen. Pierre Gustave Toutant-Beauregard, Gen. John Bell Hood, Lt.
 Gen. John Brown Gordon, Lt.
 Gen. A.P Hill, Lt.
 Gen. Leonidas Polk, Maj.
 General George E. Pickett, Brig.
 Gen. Henry Benning, and Col. Edmund W. Rucker.